M-theory/type IIA duality and K3 in the Gibbons-Hawking approximation: Review of K3 surfaces

-On a general K\"ahler manifold $X$, these expressions hold when coordinate vectors and \mbox{1-forms} are replaced by the frame and coframe (i.e., vielbein basis).
+On a general K\"ahler manifold $X$, analogous expressions hold in which coordinate vectors and \mbox{1-forms} are replaced by the frame and coframe (i.e., vielbein basis).
 A $2n$ dimensional K\"ahler manifold has three successive layers of structure:

 \begin{enumerate} \item Complex structure.
 Recall that an almost complex structure (ACS) $\CJ$ on an even-dimensional oriented manifold $X$ is a smooth tensor field of rank (1,1) that maps the (co)tangent bundle to itself and that squares to one.
-In physics conventions, it has index structure $\CJ_a{}^b$ and naturally acts on the cotangent bundle, mapping a 1-form $\o_p$ to $\CJ_p{}^b\o_q$.
+In physics conventions, it has index structure $\CJ_a{}^b$ and naturally acts on the cotangent bundle, mapping a 1-form $\o_p$ to $\CJ_p{}^q\o_q$.
 Its transpose naturally acts on the tangent bundle.
 An ACS gives a canonical isomorphism between each tangent space $T_pM\cong\IR^{2n}$ and $\IC^n$.
 When the Nijenhuis tensor vanishes, the almost complex structure is integrable, and there exist complex coordinates on $X$ with holomorphic transition functions $z'^j = f^j(z)$, independent of $z^\kbar$.
-In this case and we drop the word almost, and refer to $\CJ$ as the complex structure.
+In this case, we drop the word \emph{almost}, and refer to $\CJ$ as the complex structure.
 In the language of $G$-structures and intrinsic torsion, a complex manifold is a manifold of torsion free $\GL(n,\IC)$ structure: the structure group of the frame bundle is reduced from $\GL(2n,\IR)$ to $\GL(n,\IC)$, and the intrinsic torsion vanishes precisely when the Nijenhuis tensor vanishes. \item Hermitian metric. $X$ is endowed with a metric $g$ such that $g = \CJ g\CJ^T$, or in components, $g_{j\kbar} = (g_{\jbar k})^*$ and $g_{jk}=g_{\jbar\kbar} = 0$.
 Define the fundamental form $J$ by $J_{pq} = \CJ_p{}^rg_{rq}$, or equivalently $J = ig_{j\kbar}dz^j\w dz^\kbar.$ The volume form on a Hermitian manifold is given by